-If the redemption is optional for the shareholders, MSCI will treat the corporate event as a partial buyback.
-The market price of the security may be adjusted on the ex-date similarly to partial tender offers (see Appendix IV for details on the MSCI policy on Partial Tender Offers).
+If the redemption is optional for the shareholders, MSCI treats the corporate event as a partial buyback.
+The market price of the security is adjusted on the ex-date similarly to partial tender offers (see Appendix V for details on the MSCI policy on Partial Tender Offers).
 The number of shares and free float of the security may change, whether the bought back shares are cancelled or kept as treasury by the company.